 It’s estimated that nearly 40% of Americans are vitamin D deficient.
 Low vitamin D levels may affect bone health and increase your risk of osteoporosis.
-Lora Hurley, ND, CHP, CTN, CPT, CHT-A at Hurley Wellness & Hyperbaric Center in Kannapolis, North Carolina, offers vitamin D testing and supplements when needed.
+Lora Hurley, ND, CTN, CHP, ICHT, CPT at Hurley Hyperbaric & Wellness Center in Kannapolis, North Carolina, offers vitamin D testing and supplements when needed.
 To assess your vitamin D level, call the office today, or schedule an appointment using the online booking button.

 Vitamin D is a fat-soluble vitamin that plays an important role in your health.
 It’s best known for its benefits to bone health.
 Vitamin D helps your body absorb calcium and keeps blood levels of calcium and phosphorus in balance to support bone mineralization.